-Join us for this 6-week series to learn the basics of yoga with Meredith McCullough
+Join us for this 8-week series to learn the basics of yoga with Meredith McCullough

-$90 (plus tax) for all 6 weeks.
+$120 (plus tax) for all 8 weeks, including a video homework assignment each week..
 To register, purchase the Yoga Fundamentals Class Card.
 Gift certificates are available for this course.

 Teacher: Meredith McCullough.